 Study the structure, geology, chemistry and biology of the materials that make up our Earth.
+Earth science offers three streams: physical environment, climate and geosciences, and geographical science.

-- Explore how the Earth has changed over geological time, and the processes that created the change. - Investigate processes such as plate tectonics, volcanism, earthquakes and how these affect the atmosphere, biosphere, the Earth's surface and oceans. - Gain an understanding of our major resources, including mineral deposits, oil, gas and
+- Explore how the Earth has changed over geological time, and the processes that created the change. - Investigate processes such as plate tectonics, volcanism and earthquakes, and how these affect the atmosphere, biosphere, the Earth's surface and oceans. - Gain an understanding of our major resources, including mineral deposits, oil, gas and water.